-Municipalities exempt from this law are: City of Wilmington, referenda or annexation elections, Arden, Ardentown, Ardencroft, the Board of Public Works of the City of Lewes, and the New Castle Municipal Service Commission.
+Municipal elections (outside of the City of Wilmington, referenda or annexation elections, Arden, Ardentown, Ardencroft, the Board of Public Works of the City of Lewes, and the New Castle Municipal Service Commission) are governed by Delaware Code, Title 15, Chapter 75.)

 MUNICIPAL ELECTION LAW